manojnattam/RewardCalucatorSystem/README.md

 # RewardCalucatorSystem

-Spring boot application to calculate the points on their transactions.
+Spring boot application to calculate the reward points on their transactions.

 ## Problem description
 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.